sebas6292/web-sprint-challenge-build-a-web-api/README.md

     - middleware helps use validate certain task by either creating functions like route handlers or having built in middleware like express that helps check and validate certain aspects that we want to check in the application.

 1. The basic principles of the REST architectural style.
-    Everything is a resource.
+    CRUD : create, read, update and delete these are useful endpoints to modify an app, Everything is a resource.
     Each resource connects to special URI.
     Resources can have multiple representations.